-- The takeaway from this week’s episode is … who you become by overcoming limits is who you are becoming, but you’re not done.
+- The takeaway from this episode is … who you become by overcoming limits is who you’ve been waiting for, but you’re not done.

-- Here’s what this will do for you … the real you is the only investment that will pay off when you return to your real home.
+- Here’s what this will do for you … the real you is the only investment that will pay off once you return to your real home.

 - Here’s what I want you to do with it … write about how you have become more, so far.

 How do you invest your money? … and do not say, you do not have any money to invest.